-"I . . ."
-Jerome hesitated, "I just picked it up, and it glowed like this."
+"I..."
+Jerome hesitated.
+"I just picked it up, and it glowed like this."

-"The stones have been used only one other time," Elaine said, "-when Shaheen invaded the temple herself and began killing the Chosen."
+"The stones have been used only one other time," Elaine explained, "when Shaheen invaded the temple herself and began killing the Chosen."

 One of the stones lining the tunnel gouged into Jerome's knees, and he grimaced.
+He had never heard this tale.

-"She even entered the sacred chamber," Elaine continued,

-"and tried to throw down the altar, but a Chosen named Eliezer called power from the stones and forced her to withdraw, saving the Temple of Light.
+"She even entered the sacred chamber," Elaine continued, "and tried to throw down the altar, but a Chosen named Eliezer called power from the stones and forced her to withdraw, saving the Temple of Light.
 She has never tried to come back."